ruchisingh-dev/Java/README.md

 ## Progress

 I am actively solving problems on LeetCode to apply my knowledge and enhance my problem-solving skills.
 You can find my solutions in the `leetcode` directory.
-In addition, I maintain a `practice` folder where I organize my code snippets, experiments, and practice exercises to reinforce my learning.
+In addition, I maintain a `java-practice` folder where I organize my code snippets, experiments, and practice exercises to reinforce my learning.